georgevio/IoT-Embedded/esp-idf/3-Level-Cloud/esp32-face-detect-websocket-client/readme.md

 # ESP32-CAM Face Detection WebSocket Client

 **IMPORTANT NOTE:** make sure that the `/componets/esp-dl` directory is from `esp-who v1.1.0`, this is the one containing the correct face recognition libraries.
 NEWER LIBRARIES DONT.
 Several files in the components libraries have been heavily adapted (e.g., `../components/modules/ai/who_human_face_detection.cpp').
-All alterations have comments starting with `// George`.
+All alterations have comments starting with "// George".

 This project captures video from an ESP32 camera, perorming real-time face detection over the video stream, and if a face is detected (NOT identified due to limited capabilites), sends the particular frames (those with faces) to a websocket server.
 It implemepts concurennt tasks (FreeRTOS capability from ESP-IDF libraries) over an event-driven architecture to identify network state (e.g., wifi status).